 After our writers have lovingly put our content together, they pass it over to our pharmacist, looking for the 'all clear'.
-Giulia, our amazing Superintendent Pharmacist, reads through everything then gives her feedback and some ideas on what can be improved.
-Our writers and Giulia then work together to make sure the content is the best it can be, before getting the thumbs up.
+Alessandro, our amazing Superintendent Pharmacist, reads through everything then gives his feedback and some ideas on what can be improved.
+Our writers and Alessandro then work together to make sure the content is the best it can be, before getting the thumbs up.
 Then everyone’s happy and takes the afternoon off.
 Not really.
 But we do get excited when we get to publish great content on our site.

 What happens if we get it wrong?

 Here’s the thing about being human – we don’t get everything right all the time.
 And when we don’t, we want to know about it as soon as possible.
 That’s where you come in.
 If you spot anything that isn’t 100% correct, please get in touch with our customer services team and let us know.

 They’ll very quickly send us a note to let us know something needs to be fixed and we’ll get right on it.